Elizabeth Charlotte, Madame Palatine: At the court of Louis XIV

 Elizabeth Charlotte, Duchesse d'Orléans, in hunting dress, by Elle the Elder, c.
 1683; Deutsches Historisches Museum Berlin.

 Liselotte became very close to her brother-in-law Louis XIV.
 He was "...enchanted by the fact that this was an extremely witty and lovely woman, that she danced well...".
 He was often quite amused by her open, humorous and refreshingly uncomplicated nature.
 They often went hunting together—a rather unusual occupation for a noble lady of the time.
 Her habit of going for long walks was also noticed by the French court and was initially mocked (she even went for a walk in the park at night) but the King was delighted: "The King used to say: il n’y a que Vous qui jouissés des beautés de Versailles (you are the only one who enjoys the beauties of Versailles)".

 Despite the fact that she was not particularly beautiful (considered an important asset at French court) and was somewhat unconventional in manners, Liselotte made a good impression on the courtiers.
 Originally they expected a 'rough' and 'uncultivated' foreigner.
 Madame de Sévigné remarked "What a delight to have a woman again who can't speak French!", in reference to Queen Maria Theresa, who had never really learned to speak French and was sensitive to the teasing and jokes of the Précieuses.
 Later, however, the marquise praised Liselotte's "charming directness" and said: "I was amazed at her jokes, not at her lovable jokes, but of her common sense (esprit de bon sens)...I assure you that it cannot be expressed better.
 She is a very idiosyncratic person, very determined and certainly has taste."
 Madame de La Fayette was also surprised by and made similar comments about Liselotte's esprit de bon sens.
 When the Electress Sophia and her daughter visited Liselotte in Paris and Versailles in 1679, she stated: "Liselotte...lives very freely, and with more innocence: her cheerfulness cheers up the King.
 I have not noticed that her power goes further than making him laugh, nor that she tries to carry it further."

-In France, Liselotte only had two German relatives, two older aunts, with whom she had regular contact: Louise Hollandine of the Palatinate (a sister of her father and Abbess of Maubuisson since 1664) and Emilie of Hesse-Kassel (a sister of her mother, who had married the Huguenot general Henri Charles de La Trémoille, Prince of Taranto and Talmont).
+In France, Liselotte only had two German relatives, two older aunts, with whom she had regular contact: Louise Hollandine of the Palatinate (a sister of her father and Abbess of Maubuisson since 1664) and Princess Emilie of Hesse-Kassel (a sister of her mother, who had married the Huguenot general Henri Charles de La Trémoille, Prince of Taranto and Talmont).